brandur/sorg/content/drafts/rust-web.md

 Most of my database queries are written using `diesel`'s type-safe DSL.
 If I misreference a field, try to insert a tuple into the wrong table, or even produce an impossible join, the compiler tells me about it.
-A typical operation looks a little like (this is a Postgres batch `INSERT INTO ...
+Here's a typical operation (in this case, a Postgres batch `INSERT INTO ...
 ON CONFLICT ...`, or "upsert"):

 ``` rust
 time_helpers::log_timed(&log.new(o!("step" => "upsert_episodes")), |_log| {